nopaccelerate-official/nop-extension-docs/docs/UniversalSMS/sendTestMessageTab.md

 # Send Test Message Tab

-You can send message using this tab.
+You can use this tab to send a test message.

-- **Country ISD code:** Enter country two letter ISD code for mobile number country.
+- **Country ISD code:** Enter the two-letter ISD code of the mobile number’s country.
-- **Mobile number:** Enter mobile number.
+- **Mobile number:** Enter the recipient’s mobile number..
-- **Select Route:** Select route for setting message.
-If you do not configure any interface setting then you can not select route and unable to send message.
+- **Select Route:** Choose the route for sending the message.
+If no interface settings are configured, you will not be able to select a route or send the message.
-- **Message Text:** Enter message text.
+- **Message Text:** Enter the message content you want to send.

 ![SendTestMessage](../assets/img/SMS_SendTest.png)